Open-Markets-Initiative/Directory/Organizations/Lseg/Protocols/Millennium/NativeTradingGatewayRecovery.md

-## Millennium Trading Recovery: Native Trading Gateway Recovery
+## Millennium Native Trading Gateway Recovery: Native Trading Gateway Recovery

 Recovery channel of the Native Trading Gateway on the Lseg Millennium Exchange platform, replaying order and quote messages missed while disconnected from the Real Time Channel.